Staff Reflections - Tamsyn

 Length of Time at Zein: Since September 2019

 I was born in England and moved to South Africa when I was two years old.
 I moved to the Netherlands at the end of 2018 and began working with Zein at the end of 2019.
-I started my Zein journey on the International Talent Programme and now work in After School Care and as an Office Administrative Assistant.
+I started my Zein journey on the International Talent Programme and now work in After School Care and as an Assistant Manager.

 In South Africa I studied Performing Arts, but while studying I got the opportunity to teach part-time children at my college and I realised that teaching was my true calling.
 I then worked to get my teaching diplomas in Speech and Drama and Dance.
 When I left college I spent four years teaching Speech and Drama to children in underprivileged schools in South Africa, before moving to the Netherlands.